mpolimen/little_screen_cinema/source/_posts/utopias-perfect-first-scene.md

 *Utopia* may be the most visually stunning TV series I have ever seen.
 It ditches the traditional RGB color palette for technicolor.
 The bright blue skies in the images above were actually not blue upon capturing the scene; they were grey.
 However, the staff used software to color-correct and paint over most shots to achieve this iconic technicolor look in everything, not just to liven up Britain's grey sky.

-This bright aesthetic further shocks the viewer when the juxtaposing violence ensues on-screen.
+This bright aesthetic further shocks the viewer when juxtaposing violence ensues on-screen.
 This shock was very intentional as the creators believe that violence should always be shocking (in contrast to the oversaturation of easily digestible violent television of today).

 #### HEROISM